 Netflix's *Khakee: The Bengal Chapter* is a gripping crime thriller set in 1980s-2000s Kolkata, featuring stellar performances and a compelling, albeit predictable, story of corruption and betrayal.

-Set against the backdrop of the late 1980s to early 2000s, the series follows the intertwined lives of corrupt politicians, ruthless gangsters, and the courageous police officers trying to bring them to justice.
-The death of a respected IPS officer sets off a chain of events, leading to a gripping cat-and-mouse game between the determined IPS Arjun Maitra (Jeet Madnani) and the powerful gangster Shankar 'Bagha' (Saswata Chatterjee).
+The story follows a bunch of intertwined lives: corrupt politicians, ruthless gangsters, and the brave (and often conflicted) police officers trying to bring them down.
+It all kicks off with the death of a respected IPS officer – a pretty shocking event that sets off a chain reaction leading to a serious cat-and-mouse game between the determined IPS Arjun Maitra (Jeet Madnani) and the terrifyingly charismatic gangster Shankar 'Bagha' (Saswata Chatterjee).
+You know how sometimes things just spiral?
+This is one of those times.

 FAQ